-The condensed interim consolidated financial statements ("interim financial statements") for the three months ended March 31, 2011 are our first financial statements prepared under IFRS.
-Note 22 to the interim financial statements, filed at the same time as this MD&A, contains a full explanation of the impact of IFRS on the accounting policies we previously applied under Canadian Generally Accepted Accounting Principles ("Canadian GAAP"), including a numerical reconciliation of the amounts reported under Canadian GAAP to IFRS as at our transition date to IFRS of January 1, 2010, as at and for the year ended December 31, 2010 and as at and for the three months ended March 31, 2010.
+As described in our MD&A for the three months ended March 31, 2011, we commenced reporting our financial statements this year in accordance with IFRS.
+Note 19 to the condensed interim consolidated financial statements, filed at the same time as this MD&A, includes numerical reconciliation of the amounts we previously reported under Canadian Generally Accepted Accounting Principles ("Canadian GAAP") to these reported under IFRS as at and for the three and six months ended June 30, 2010.
 Throughout this MD&A, we have amended the amounts we previously reported under Canadian GAAP to reflect the impact of adopting IFRS.

-Although the adoption of IFRS has had a material impact on several aspects of our reporting, one aspect warrants particular attention in how we are required to depict a certain component of our financing strategy, introducing a heightened degree of volatility to the financial statements.
-Specifically, our outstanding 2013 convertible notes and 2016 convertible notes (as defined below; collectively, the "Convertible Notes") are convertible into our common shares, at the option of the holder, at a defined conversion rate; however, the indentures governing the terms of the Convertible Notes provide that we may elect to deliver, in lieu of our common shares, cash or a combination of cash and common shares.
+Although the adoption of IFRS has had a material impact on several aspects of our reporting, one aspect which warrants particular attention is how we are required to depict a certain component of our financing strategy, introducing a heightened degree of volatility to the financial statements.
+Specifically, our outstanding 2013 convertible notes and 2016 convertible notes (collectively the "Convertible Notes") are convertible into our common shares, at the option of the holder, at a defined conversion rate.
+However, the indentures governing the terms of the Convertible Notes provide that we may elect to deliver, in lieu of our common shares, cash or a combination of cash and common shares.
 Under Canadian GAAP, the conversion feature was analyzed as equity, based on our unconditional ability to settle the instrument on conversion by issuing our common shares.
-Under IFRS however, the feature is analyzed as an embedded derivative liability, measured separately at fair value at the end of each reporting period because it is not closely related to the underlying Convertible Notes, recognizing changes in fair value through profit or loss.
+Under IFRS, however, the feature is analyzed as an embedded derivative liability, measured separately at fair value at the end of each reporting period because it is not closely related to the underlying Convertible Notes, recognizing changes in fair value through profit or loss.

-This item alone generated a charge to our income statement of \$53.0 million or EPS of \$0.22 for the three months ended March 31, 2011, compared to a charge of \$20.4 million for the same period in 2010.
-Consequently, our bottom-line result was a net loss for the period ended March 31, 2011 of \$22.1 million, compared to a net profit of \$15.9 million for the same period in 2010.
+This remeasurement of the embedded derivative liability at fair value alone generated a gain to our income statement of \$416.5 million or diluted earnings per share ("EPS") of \$1.46 for the six months ended June 30, 2011, compared to a gain of \$132.9 million or diluted EPS of \$0.50 for the same period in 2010.
+Consequently, our bottom-line result was a net profit for the six months ended June 30, 2011 of \$425.0 million or diluted EPS of \$1.63, compared to a net profit of \$214.9 million or diluted EPS of \$0.88 for the same period in 2010.

-It is important to emphasize that the object of measuring the embedded derivative liability at fair value is to estimate what the transaction price for that instrument would have been in an arm's length exchange motivated by normal business considerations, but no such arm's length exchange will in fact occur.
-The change in fair value of the embedded derivative liability does not represent a realized loss, or a predicted cash outlay, or a measurement of future share price dilution.
+It is important to emphasize that the object of measuring the embedded derivative liability at fair value is to estimate what the transaction price for that instrument would have been at the end of the reporting period in an arm's length exchange motivated by normal business considerations, but no such arm's length exchange will in fact occur.
+The change in fair value of the embedded derivative liability does not represent a realized gain or loss, or a predicted cash outlay, or a measurement of future share price dilution.
 We fully retain the ability to respond to a conversion of the Convertible Notes by delivering common shares, and to avoid paying out any cash beyond our obligations relating to the principal amount of the Convertible Notes and to interest accruing on that amount.